-Positive attitudinal change about what it means to be a man
+Our Workshops and programs contribute to positive attitudinal change about what it means to be a man in the 21st century, and help to prevent violence and promote well-being.

-“Thank you immensely for the privilege of being part of MoRE.
+“Thank you immensely for the privilege of being part of Modelling Respect and Equality.
 It leaves its mark on me – indelibly.
-It shapes how I train educators in Respectful Relationships because I have experienced personal growth and new awareness of and optimism around what may be possible through the MoRE experience!”
+It shapes how I train educators in Respectful Relationships because I have experienced personal growth and new awareness of and optimism around what may be possible!”

-The Men’s Project can tailor co-facilitated workshops for workplaces and schools that draw on The Man Box research, our Modelling Respect and Equality Program as well as speakers from our Just Voices program.
+The Men’s Project can tailor facilitated workshops that draw on The Man Box research, our Modelling Respect and Equality Program as well as speakers from our Just Voices program.
 To engage participants and promote learning, the workshops include interactive activities and draw on different types of knowledge including lived experience.

 The messages delivered during workshops can be adapted depending on the contexts and objectives that we will identify in partnership with your workplace or school leadership.